Effect-TS/effect/packages/schema/README.md

 ## The Schema Type

-The `Schema<Type, Encoded, Context>` type represents an imMutable value that describes the structure of your data.
+The `Schema<Type, Encoded, Context>` type represents an immutable value that describes the structure of your data.

 The `Schema` type has three type parameters with the following meanings: